-Arthritis is a term given to a group of more than 100 conditions that involve pain, stiffness and swelling in the joints of the body.
+Arthritis is a term given to a group of conditions that cause pain, stiffness and swelling in a joint.

 - osteoarthritis - worsening joint disease